 - Heating from baking decomposes sucralose into potentially toxic compounds

-I could continue the list for much longer, but I think you get the picture and, hopefully, I convinced you that Splenda is NOT the way to go.
+I could continue the list for much longer, but I think you get the picture.
+And, hopefully, I convinced you that Splenda is NOT the best sugar substitute.

-Ok, but if not Splenda, then what can I use to replace sugar?
+Ok, but if not Splenda, then what can I use as an alternative to sugar?

 As the safest sugar substitute, Stevia would be on top of my list.
-It is an herb that you can grow in your garden.
-You can also buy it in liquid or powdered forms.
-I recommend more natural liquid extract vs. highly processed white powder.
+Because it is an herb it’s absolutely natural.
+You can even grow Stevia in your garden.
+There are many brands on the market that sell Stevia in liquid or powdered forms.
+I recommend more natural liquid extracts vs. highly processed white powder.
 Be aware that it has a slight bitter aftertaste that you might not enjoy.

 However, I believe the best solution to the sugar problem is not substitution with natural or artificial sweeteners, rather sugar intake reduction.
 For helpful ideas on how to reduce your sugar intake read my article No Sugar, Thanks!